Business credit in 2026: how it works, when it makes sense and what to watch out for

 Business loans vary according to their purpose and the terms on which they are granted.

 An e-commerce company used an investment loan of CZK 3 million to create an automated warehouse.
-As a result, it reduced delivery time from 5 days to 2 days and increased the number of orders by 30% in one year.
+As a result, the company reduced delivery time from 5 days to 2 days and increased the number of orders by 30% in one year.

 What about interest on business loans?